 Every July, Firemen's Balls - Bals des Pompiers - become hot spots of Bastille Day revelry at fire stations and other special venues across Paris as well as the rest of France.
 There's no better way to celebrate la Fête Nationale!

-You'll enjoy lots of fun and Champagne (or beer), meet and mingle with real Parisians, and get to ogle (oops, admire) the handsome and very physically fit members of the elite Paris Fire Brigade.
+You'll enjoy lots of fun and Champagne (or beer), meet and mingle with real Parisians, and get to ogle (oops, admire) the attractive and very physically fit members of the elite Paris Fire Brigade.

 If you're lucky enough to be in Paris on July 13 and 14, put one or more of these famous all-night parties on your calendar.